[?] Subscribe To This Site

 Some households may use gas as energy for sanitary and kitchen while very modern buildings seldom have this facility.

-Commerce and Trade:
+Commerce and Trade

-Tenerife information Tenerife on commerce:
+Tenerife information Tenerife on commerce

-Monetary unit: Euro
+Monetary unit the Euro

 Trade Unions also exist in Tenerife.

-Huelgas mean strikes organized by the Unions.
+Huelgas means strikes which are organized by the Unions.

-Interesting for business is its free port.
+Interesting for business and international trade is its Free port Puerto Franco.

 Bananas and tomatoes while still subsidized by EU.